tldr-pages/tldr-translation-pairs-gen/README.md

 ## About

 This is a CLI application for parsing all tldr pages from the [tldr-pages/tldr](https://github.com/tldr-pages/tldr) repository, and creating a dataset that maps the translations in internationalized pages.
-The primary purpose is to provide an additional dataset for [OPUS](https://opus.nlpl.eu/), a collection of translated resources from the web, readily available in a standardised format for other tools or research.
+The primary purpose is to provide an additional dataset for [OPUS](https://opus.nlpl.eu/), a collection of translated resources from the web, readily available in a standardized format for other tools or research.

 ### What is OPUS?